AI Connections

 Retrieval Context Key Path

-A list of strings representing the path to the retrieval_context value in your JSON response.
+A list of strings or integers representing the path to the retrieval_context value in your JSON response.
+Use strings for JSON keys and integers for array indices.
 This is optional and only needed if you’re using RAG metrics.
 The value must be a list of strings.

 Tool Call Key Path